mozilla/fathom-fox/README.md

 1. Install Firefox Nightly or Firefox Developer Edition.
 2. Check out the source code.
 3. `cd fathom-fox`
-4. Install dependencies: `yarn install --ignore-engines` (note `npm` will not work as it chooses different dependencies).
+4. Install dependencies: `yarn install --ignore-engines`.
+(Note that `npm` will not work, as it chooses different dependencies.)
 5. Bundle up the extension, and launch a new copy of Nightly with it already
    installed: `yarn run build`, then `WEB_EXT_FIREFOX=nightly yarn browser`

 ## Version History

+### 3.1

+* Add an Evaluate button to the Trainer, useful for ruleset debugging.
+* Add a Base URL field to the Vectorizer, which saves a lot of find-and-replacing on page filenames.
+* Add a Retry On Error checkbox to the Vectorizer so retrying can be disabled during ruleset debugging.
+* Document Vectorizer.

 ### 3.0